Mike Nesbitt: Tenure

 On 9 July 2024, Nesbitt announced that core grant funding for community and voluntary organisations will be maintained.
 He confirmed that £1.8m will be distributed, keeping it at the same level as the previous year.
 Nesbitt also announced £200,000 funding to help those suffering from substance abuse and mental health difficulties.

 Nesbitt announced a series of key initiatives planned for the next six months on 10 July 2024.
 He also said that tackling health inequalities must be a "priority across all parts of government."

 On 11 July 2024, Nesbitt made his first visit to Altnagelvin Hospital.
 He met with staff across a range of services and took a tour of the facilities.

 Nesbitt welcomed social care reports on 18 July 2024.
 He emphasised that reforming adult social care is about so much more than easing hospital pressures.

 On 19 July 2024, Nesbitt welcomed the BMA NI Consultant Committee's decision to recommend the department's proposed 2024/25 pay offer for consultants to its membership.

 Nesbitt highlighted the role of Elective Care Centres in helping to reduce lengthy waiting lists during a visit to the Western Trust Elective Overnight Stay Centre on 24 July 2024.

 On 1 August 2024, Nesbitt and Justice Minister Naomi Long launched a new Care Pathway and Model to provide streamlined access to Community Forensic Services.

 On 21 August 2024, Nesbitt appointed Northern Ireland's first independent Autism Reviewer.

 Nesbitt welcomed confirmation from the BMA Northern Ireland consultants committee that it will accept the pay offer tabled by the Department of Health on 23 August 2024.

 On 27 August 2024, Nesbitt extended the appointment of Professor Siobhan O’Neill as the Mental Health Champion for Northern Ireland.

 Nesbitt acknowledged the "immensely valuable" contribution made by internationally recruited staff in Health and Social Care in Northern Ireland on 29 August 2024.

 On 11 September 2024, Nesbitt launched a new health and wellbeing framework for staff working within Health and Social Care in Northern Ireland.

-2025

 On 8 April 2025, When asked about the possibility of introducing a Surgical Mesh Redress Scheme in Northern Ireland—similar to the one established in Scotland—Nesbitt described the situation as “unfortunate”, adding that he did not wish to act as a devolved government or “sow the seeds of division” among the thousands left disabled.

+Resignation

+Nesbitt resigned as Health Minister on 18 August 2026 following a clash with UUP leader Jon Burrows.
+The argument arose after Burrows spoke at a public meeting organized in opposition to the plan to transfer emergency general surgery operations to Antrim Area Hospital while converting Causeway Hospital into an elective surgery hub.
+At the meeting, Burrows expressed his opposition to the plan, directly contradicting the position of the Health Minister.
+He was the second high-profile resignation from the party within months, after another former leader Doug Beattie quit in May 2026, lashing out at Burrows' leadership.